realm/realm-java/DYNAMIC.md

 - Is this an acceptable approach?
 - Determine naming of concepts
-- Investigate tradeoffs reusing RealmQuery, RealmList and RealmResults for dynamic access.
 - Investigate impact of removing RealmObject on this suggestion